 Since 2007, Dr. Karin J Bohleke has served as the director of the Fashion Archives and Museum and teaches courses within the Department of History/Philosophy.
 Bohleke is a talented seamstress with a plethora of knowledge on preserving textiles and historical garments.

-Typically, many university collections remain unseen, but Ship’s Fashion Archives and Museum engages with the publicly by displaying exhibitions of various clothing items, and they are regularly transitioned, each following a new theme.
+Typically, many university collections remain unseen, but Ship’s Fashion Archives and Museum engages with them publicly by displaying exhibitions of various clothing items, and they are regularly transitioned, each following a new theme.
 The current exhibition on display, “Instrumental Fashions: Attire and Song,” relates song lyrics from a variety of famous artists to fashion pieces.
 For example, some of the iconic displays include outfits inspired by songs like “Cardigan” by Taylor Swift and Bad Bunny’s song “You Visto Asi”, translating to “I Dress Like This”.
 This exhibit will be available to the public until November.

 Fashion Archives and Museum of Shippensburg University